-Nowadays, people use cannabis to treat a whole range of medical conditions, including digestive issues like stomach ulcers.
+Nowadays, people use cannabis to address a whole range of medical conditions, including digestive issues like stomach ulcers.

 There are some obvious benefits to using marijuana for digestive problems.
-For example, we know that cannabinoids like THC and CBD can relieve symptoms such as nausea and pain.
+For example, we know that cannabinoids like THC and CBD can relieve nausea and pain symptoms.
 But can cannabis heal stomach ulcers, or is this just wishful thinking?

 What Are Stomach Ulcers?

 Stomach ulcers (sometimes called peptic ulcers or gastric ulcers) occur when the stomach acid damages the lining of the digestive tract.
 When the mucus layer of the stomach is worn away and stops functioning effectively, the acid can damage the stomach tissue, causing the ulcer.

 Stomach ulcers are a common problem and can affect people of any age.